 Slip Trip Claim Against The Council

 Whether in the workplace or out on the street slip, trip and fall accidents are one of the most types of accident in the UK.
-According to the Health and Safety Executive, slip trip claim injuries accounted for 29% of all workplace injuries.
+According to the Health and Safety Executive, slip trip claim injuries accounted for 33% of all non-fatal workplace injuries.

 Finding out how many people have made a pavement trip compensation against the council each year is difficult.
 Cases are not always listed and could have been settled out of court.
 It is also difficult to get an accurate number for how many people have suffered a slip, trip or fall on the street each year.
 Not all accidents are recorded, and not all cause an injury.
 However, it is known that councils across have paid out millions of pounds per year to people who have been injured and have made pavement trip compensation claims.

 In order to be able to successfully make council compensation claims following a slip, trip or fall, you need to demonstrate that the accident was caused by negligence on the part of the council.
 In this slip trip claim against a council, the claimant cited the duty of care imposed on the council under section 41 of the Highways Act of 1980.

 The claimant went on to state that the council responsible for this section of street and pavement had not instituted the required or necessary system of inspections.
 These should have been carried out on the pavement and the road.
 As such, they had allowed the pavement and road to fall into a state of disrepair which was dangerous to pedestrians.

 The trip or fall compensation case went on to state that the local authority had failed to warn pedestrians of the defect in the pavement and the danger which is possessed.
 They also alleged that the council had failed in taking reasonable care to ensure that pedestrians walking along the pavement would be safe enough.